The Ultimate Guide to Measuring PR Success

 On top of this, third-party validation is a huge driver of credibility—we all believe an impartial journalist more than a brand’s own advertising.

-So you’ve determined what matters to your brand, and you’ve begun your PR efforts—either internally with a PR professional on your team, or by outsourcing to an agency.
+So you’ve determined what matters to your brand, and you’ve begun your PR efforts—either internally with a PR professional on your team or by outsourcing to an agency.

-So when will you start seeing measurable results?
+When will you start seeing measurable results?

 Many PR agencies claim that public relations takes roughly a year for measurable results.
 This is largely because traditional PR stops at getting press hits.
 They pitch to the media, get a hit, your brand gets a flurry of attention, and then that attention dies out, and the process begins again.
 With traditional PR, a year is a reasonable timeline to see measurable growth in SOV, sentiment, domain authority, and more.